Mayankpatadiya/Online-Voting-System/README.md

 Open phpMyAdmin.

-Create a new database named voting_system.
+Create a new database named votingsystem.

 Import the file voting_system.sql (provided in the sql/ folder).